esminc/respond_supported_only/README.md

 ## Usage

-Include `RespondOnlySupported` in `ApplicationController` (or other controller super class) and declare `respond_only` with support formats argument and filter options.
+Include `RespondSupportedOnly` in `ApplicationController` (or other controller super class) and declare `respond_only` with support formats argument and filter options.

 ```ruby
 # routes